bilaallatif/vued/README.md

    - Login to your domain registrar (e.g., Vercel or the provider you used).
    - Add/Update the following DNS record:
      - `CNAME app.xyz.com` → CloudFront distribution domain (provided after deploy)
-   - If using ACM for TLS, add DNS validation records provided during `CertStack` deployment.
+   - If using ACM for TLS, add DNS validation records provided during `FrontendCertStack` deployment.

 2. **CI/CD Pipeline:**
    - Any pushes to `main` branch trigger build & deploy automatically.